solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 ## Site-swap operational behavior

 When performing a successful site-swap operation, the states of the primary and replica instances are vital to the process.
+The following sections describe the process for performing a failover with varying instance states.

 ### Primary and replica are healthy, all regions healthy

-1. Fencing the primary server (transactional).
+1. Fence the primary server (transactional).
 2. Disable HA if it is enabled (not transactional).
 3. Promote replica (transactional).
 Attempt a rewind if this process fails.
 4. Move the writer endpoint (transactional).